citypay/citypay-api-client-dotnet/docs/CardHolderAccountApi.md

             config.AddApiKey("cp-api-key", new ApiKey("CLIENT_ID", "LICENCE_KEY").GenerateKey());

             var apiInstance = new CardHolderAccountApi(config);
-            var accountid = accountid_example;  // string | The account id that refers to the customer's account no. This value will have been provided when setting up the card holder account. var cardId = cardId_example;  // string | The id of the card that is presented by a call to retrieve a card holder account.
+            var accountid = "accountid_example";  // string | The account id that refers to the customer's account no. This value will have been provided when setting up the card holder account. var cardId = "cardId_example";  // string | The id of the card that is presented by a call to retrieve a card holder account.

             try
             {